 In the introductory courses, as mentioned in the Report, we have moved to a different model for testing and feedback.
-Shorter, more numerous quizzes, with rapid grading and review, seem to show promise in improving the student experience and the depth of their understanding.
-Alternative class management methods are being considered, as well.
+Shorter, more numerous quizzes, with rapid grading and review, show much promise in improving the student experience and the depth of their understanding, compared to the earlier method of fewer, longer examination.
+There has been an increasing need in recent years to more closely monitor student progress, and this new model facilitates that.